edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/splitting-the-verify-function.md

 # Splitting the Verify Function

 As Smart Contracts become more complicated, the risk of missing some important control grows.
-To reduce this risk the Smart Contract verification is split up into sub-verify functions which each deal with one of the types of constraints defined in CDL Smart Contract view.
-(With the exception of the blue Flow constraints which are not implemented in the Contract and are more notes on what the Flows should be doing.)
+To reduce this risk, the Smart Contract verification is split up into sub-verify functions which each deal with one of the types of constraints defined in CDL Smart Contract view.

+The exception to this is that the blue Flow constraints are not implemented in the Contract and are more like notes on what the Flows should be doing.

 AgreementContract.kt: